 Ironically, nicotine is also a pain-killer — but that short term effect is swamped by the long term impact on pain.6

 “Smoking was established long ago as a strong predictor of failure of pain treatment,” writes Dr. Tim Taylor, a chronic pain specialist.
 “Smokers are so difficult to treat that I will not accept smokers as patients.”

 Smokers often assume that they’re mostly just hurting their lungs and risking cancer, but that is just the tip of the iceberg.
 Smoking compromises so many aspects of health — nearly all of them, really — that quitting is a vital pre-requisite for beating pain.

 Many therapists (and patients too) often miss the forest for the trees.
 This forest represents an extremely important clinical consideration: smoking.
 The trees are the biomechanical explanations for pain that so many people get obsessed with: specific, “exciting,” and therapizable biomechanical causes of pain like crooked, asymmetrical, and degenerated anatomy.
-Focussing on things like this is strong theme in the manual therapies like massage and chiropractic — but not a very good one.
-Smoking is one of those big picture medical factors in pain — like insomnia, stress, or nutritional deficiencies — that can be the main reason an otherwise minor pain problem is so stubborn.
-These sorts of explanations for chronic pain leave much to be desired.6
+Focusing on things like this is strong theme in the manual therapies like massage and chiropractic — but not a very good one.
+These sorts of explanations for chronic pain leave much to be desired.10

 And they may be an unfortunate distraction from more basic and powerful explanations for pain.
 Like smoking.